To see other blog posts by topic:

 Dig into the building process

-Want to learn more about tiny house foundation options?
-In our online Tiny House Building Class, we address both mobile tiny homes and permanent tiny houses built on foundation.
+Want to learn more about tiny house foundation options and how to build sustainably and affordably?
+In our online Tiny House Building Class, we address both mobile tiny home foundations and permanent tiny houses built on foundations.
 If you want to build on wheels now, but have a plan for a permanent tiny home in the future, we’ve got you covered for both!
 Learn more about the online class and sign up for the waitlist to be notified when class opens, plus receive special offers.

 Text reads: Tiny House Academy at Wild Abundance.
 Photo is on right of man sitting in front of tiny house.